Sang-Soo Kim is used to overcoming bumps in the road. After all, his career is centered on developing technology that improves pavement conditions.

 “I think there were about 50,000 rows in this Excel document of different commands and ways that I could talk to the device,” said Petzinger.
 “I had to figure out how to use that information and then start from scratch writing a program that would send the commands that the oven could actually interpret.”

-Petzinger considers these types of applications a melding of both science and art.
+Petzinger considers these types of automation and data logging applications a melding of both science and art.

 “We were able to create an application to communicate with a unique piece of hardware that we had never seen before,” he said. “if you have your own proprietary oven or switch or machine or something, we’ve worked with unique applications before, and we can do it again.”